 Don’t underestimate the costs and consequences associated with a car accident – even one that seems relatively minor.
 A minor accident, such as a fender bender or low-speed collision, can still cause a lot of damage.
 You might have suffered injuries and just not know it right away.
 Those injuries could, over time, get worse and impact your ability to go to work and earn a living.
 Your car might have sustained more damage than is apparent at first glance.
 These costs can add up and put you in a really tough financial situation.

 If someone else caused your accident, they should be held responsible.
 So, it helps to bring in a lawyer for help, even after a minor crash.
-Our Houston lawyers will make sure that your injuries are documented in full and that your accident is subject to a thorough investigation.
+Our attorneys will make sure that your injuries are documented in full and that your accident is subject to a thorough investigation.
 If your injuries get worse or if the accident costs you anything, we’ll be prepared to move forward with a claim for damages.
 Remember, there’s no risk in asking for our help after a crash.
 We work on a contingency basis, so we only get paid if we recover compensation on your behalf.
 If you get better, you’ve lost nothing in the process.

 Should I get a lawyer for an accident that wasn’t my fault?

 Absolutely.
 Remember, insurance companies would love for you to navigate your claim on your own.
 They’d much rather deal directly with you than with an attorney who will force them to play by the rules.
 If you negotiate on your own, insurance companies will attempt to confuse you, make you jump through unnecessary hoops, and try to extend the claim process for as long as they can.
 They’ll want you to accept a lowball settlement offer or give up before you’ve gotten the money you deserve.
 Our Houston car accident lawyers won’t stand for those practices.